 Honors and rewards increase an employee’s sense of worth and job satisfaction.
-It will aid in improved engagement and raise staff morale.
+It will aid in improved Engagement and raise staff morale.

 2. Encourages greater faith in the company

-The most important component in creating a welcoming and effective workplace is trust.
+The most critical component in creating a welcoming and effective workplace is trust.
 Workers feel good about their work when their employer acknowledges and values their efforts and takes the time to illustrate the significant effect they are creating on the company.
 This fosters a strong sense of trust in the business and motivates employees to work hard.

 3. Significantly Increases Job Contentment

 Employee happiness and job satisfaction are two concepts that go exceptionally well together.
 Companies should understand that rewarding employees for their contributions make them feel important and involved.

 As a result, the company that recognizes its employees has a high retention rate.
 Recruiting and educating a new staff takes three to six months and also aids in cost reduction.

 Customers select the business that offers them excellent service in all areas.
 However, staff members must be in a positive frame to provide consumers with adequate services.
 You might therefore assert that “happy customers mean contented staff.”